apache/fluo/README.md

 [![Build Status][ti]][tl] [![Maven Central][mi]][ml] [![Issues][ii]][il]
 [![Forks][fi]][fl] [![Stars][si]][sl] [![Apache License][li]][ll]

-# Build Tools
+# Build Resources

 View documentation at:
 http://fluo.io

-Build tools for fluo-io projects
+Build resources for fluo-io projects

 This project uses [Semantic Versioning 2.0.0][semver], with its API being the resources it contains.
 Breaking changes, such as the removal of a resource,